Cycling - Porte takes Dauphine lead after brutal mountain effort

-LA MOTTE SERVOLEX, France Richie Porte claimed the overall leader's yellow jersey on the Criterium du Dauphine after finishing second in a gruelling sixth stage won by Denmark's Jakob Fuglsang on Friday.
+LA MOTTE SERVOLEX, France (Reuters) - Richie Porte claimed the overall leader's yellow jersey on the Criterium du Dauphine after finishing second in a gruelling sixth stage won by Denmark's Jakob Fuglsang on Friday.

 Astana's Fuglsang outsprinted Australian Porte (BMC) and Chris Froome (Sky) at the end of a 147.5-km mountain trek from Villars les Dombes to La Motte Servolex.